10 Frugal Habits That Can Save You Over $500 a Month

 Carpool or Use Public Transit

-Share rides or take buses to save on gas.
+Share rides or take the bus to reduce gas costs.

 Bike or Walk